kraudy/IBM-i-pipeline/README.md

 What else do we need?
 Well, a Power Server, which  is actually a very important requirement.
 Since we don't have one or can't buy one, we will be using [PUB400](https://pub400.com/), which, luckily, is a free Power Server on the internet.

+If you need help setting up ACS, [putty](https://en.wikipedia.org/wiki/PuTTY) or Code for IBM i with PUB400, here is a nice [tutorial by Marco](https://github.com/MarcoDeSenas/IBMi-topics-thanks-to-pub400/blob/main/HowTo/Workstation%20tools.md) about it.

 Here is a list:
 - [WSL Ubuntu](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)
 - [ACS](https://www.ibm.com/support/pages/ibm-i-access-client-solutions)